Mystery Shapes adds excitement to your morning!

 I use broken crayons with my toddler to help improve his pencil grip!

-RELATED: This hands-on shape matching game will get your preschooler moving!
+RELATED: This hands-on shape-matching game will get your preschooler moving!

+Faster than you can say shapes.
 Okay, not that fast, but you get what I am alluding to.
 It is quick and easy — just the way we like to keep kid activities here.
+If shapes are something your toddler or preschooler is interested in, be sure also to check out these 20 shape activities for preschoolers.

-Tape down your white paper roll and add your dot stickers to create the corners of each shape.
+- Add your dot stickers to create the corners of each shape.

-Place the matching markers to the left of the paper.
+- Place the matching markers to the left of the paper.
 Why the left?
 This intentional placement will help begin tracking their left to right.
-Invite your preschooler to draw lines to connect the dots to discover the mystery shape.

 I played with my three-year-old and five-year-old a little differently.